s33po/bootc-centos/README.md

     - Virtualization support
     - VSCode and/or Docker installation

-- "Workstation" install with opinionated trimmings:
+- Trimmed desktop install:
     - Fully functional GNOME desktop with required packages for general desktop use
     - Minimal set of fonts
     - Minimal set of language packs
     - No printing support
-    - Some unnecessary packages excluded or removed
+    - Some packages excluded or removed

-These trimmings reduce a fair amount of build time and bandwidth, and make the final image a few hundred MBs smaller (which speeds up rechunker and pushing to GHCR in CI).
-As this image is built solely for personal use, there is no need to include comprehensive language or localisation support.
-Fonts can be installed and updated locally, so there is no reason to include them in every image.
+These trimmings reduce a fair amount of build time and bandwidth, and make the final image a few hundred MB smaller (which speeds up rechunker and pushing to GHCR in CI).
+As this image is built solely for personal use, there is no need to include comprehensive language or localization support.
+Fonts can be installed and updated locally, so there is no reason to include them in *every* image.

 &nbsp;<br>